 There are many international airports in England, with the busiest ones being those in London.

 British Airways is the national carrier of the United Kingdom and flies to many main cities around the world.
 Apart from the national carrier, virtually all major airlines have England as one of their destinations.
 For those on a budget, there are also many low-cost carriers in Europe with destinations in England.
 Easyjet, one of the biggest low-cost carriers in England, flies into different parts of England from around Europe.
-And of course Ireland's Ryanair flies to dozens of destinations in England and beyond as well.
+And of course Irish-owned Ryanair flies to and from many of destinations in England.

 The Venice Simplon-Orient-Express is a luxury train service with the original and main journey being London-Venice.
 There are also several other journeys to choose from, with stops in Budapest, Istanbul, Krakow, Paris, Prague, Rome and Vienna.
 Carriages dated back to the 1920s and 1930s are used to give a vintage feel for this luxury train service.

-National Rail has all the information you need about schedules and prices.
-There are dozens of daily connections between London and Cardiff (Wales), Glasgow and Edinburgh (Scotland).
+The official National Rail website has all the information you need about schedules and prices.
+There are dozens of daily connections between London and Cardiff (Wales), Glasgow and Edinburgh (Scotland), as well as throughout mainland Britain.
 See the Northern Ireland, Wales, England and Scotland articles for travelling within those countries.